AfiHisam/ALLinOneYOLOJetsonTX2/README.md

 # ALLinOneYOLOJetsonTX2
 Just a scripts to help you build and install all necessary dependencies to run YOLO in Jetson TX2

-Credit to jetsonhacks and pjreddie https://github.com/jetsonhacks <br>
+Credit to jetsonhacks and pjreddie <br>
+https://github.com/jetsonhacks <br>
 https://github.com/pjreddie